charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 **Game 2:** Leon again knocks me to 4 before I land a [[Primeval Titan:Titan]], but then I blow up a pair of [[Thought-Knot Seer:TKSs]] and drop a [[Hornet Queen]].

 > Probably ten times this weekend, my opponents could have topdecked [[Walking Ballista]] for the win.
-Lucky for me, none of them ever did.
+Lucky for me, none of them ever did!

 ### Round 15: Loss 1-2 vs UW Control